-From 12:00 – 1:30 pm, there are two separate 45-minute conferences given by faculty from various subspecialties.
-These conferences cover the organ system-based core curriculum through both case-based and didactic methods, with the curriculum repeating itself over a two-year period.
-There also are several weeks of noon conferences every year dedicated to the non-radiologic curriculum, such as quality improvement and the business of radiology.
+From 12:00 – 1:30 pm, there are two separate 45-minute conferences given by faculty from all radiology subspecialties.
+These conferences cover the organ system-based core curriculum through both case-based and didactic methods.
+There also are several weeks of noon conferences every year dedicated to the non-radiologic curriculum, such as treatment of contrast reactions, quality improvement, and the business of radiology.

 Board Review Curriculum

-The radiology department participates in ## tumor boards.
-Residents have the opportunity to attend these conferences and present cases along with fellows and faculty in order to participate more fully in the various interdisciplinary teams.
+The department participates in a large number of weekly tumor boards.
+Residents have the opportunity to take part in these conferences and present cases along with fellows and faculty in order to participate more fully in the various interdisciplinary teams.